Sferrigno/RecursiveSequenceGeneration/README.md

 # RecursiveSequenceGeneration

-This is the data for Recursive sequence generation in monkeys, children, and native Amazonians
+This is the data for "Recursive sequence generation in monkeys, children, and native Amazonians"

 Authors: Stephen Ferrigno, Samuel J. Cheyette, Steven T. Piantadosi, Jessica F. Cantlon